John H. Jackson

 Fighting During the Pusan Perimeter

-John H. Jackson fought from the second he arrived in Korea and then participated in the Battle of the Pusan Perimeter.
-The most difficult part about this battle was that he didn't know who was the enemy since the North Koreans dressed up as civilians and then attacked the US soldiers.
+John H. Jackson shares he fought from the second he arrived in Korea and participated in the Battle of the Pusan Perimeter.
+He recalls how the the most difficult part about the battle was that he did not know who was the enemy since the North Koreans dressed up as civilians and then attacked the US soldiers.

 Battle at the Chosin Reservoir

-John H. Jackson fought in the Battle at the Chosin Reservoir and he fought there until Christmas Eve 1950.
-The weather was very cold and it even went down to 50 below zero.
-Some of the soldiers were freezing to death as the Chinese continued to fight.
+John H. Jackson shares he fought in the Battle at the Chosin Reservoir through Christmas Eve of 1950.
+He recalls how the weather was very cold, reaching down to fifty degrees below zero.
+He remembers how some of the soldiers were freezing to death as the Chinese continued to fight.

 Returning to the Korean War after being Evacuated from Chosin Reservoir

-John H. Jackson was put back into battle after he was evacuated from the Chosin Reservoir.
-He then fought at the Imjin River and Han River.
-He continued fighting during the Seoul Recapture, Chorwon Valley, and Ontrang.
+John H. Jackson explains he was put back into battle after he was evacuated from the Chosin Reservoir.
+He shares he fought at the Imjin River and Han River.
+He recounts how he continued fighting during the Seoul Recapture, Chorwon Valley, and Ontrang.

 Photos